Skip to main content

 1. if you are not restoring from a backup, which would contain a copy of your license key file, then copy your existing license key file into the boot/config folder on the flash drive.
 This lets Unraid know you want to switch your license to this new flash drive.

-Replace key button
+Replace Key button

-1. Once you have received the email, copy the key file URL, then paste it into the box and select INSTALL KEY.
+1. Once you have received the email, copy the key file URL, then paste it into the box and select Install Key.

 Finished!
 You have replaced the USB flash device and the registration key.
 You will see a screen showing the date this key was registered and the next date on which your registration key will be eligible to be replaced again.

-1. Select DONE, to finish.
+1. Select Done, to finish.

 Manual method